CurveDocs/curve-docs/docs/crvUSD/amm.md

 $$LTV = \text{100%} - \text{loan_discount} - 100 * \frac{N}{2*A}$$

+The loan discount is the percentage used to discount the collateral for calculating the maximum borrowable amount when creating a loan.

 !!!example "LTV"
     Example: At the time of writing, the [wBTC market](https://crvusd.curve.fi/#/ethereum/markets/wbtc/create) has a loan discount of 9% and a A value of 100.

     $\text{LTV (4 bands)} = \text{100%} - \text{9%} - 100 * \frac{4}{2*100} = \text{89%}$

     $\text{LTV (50 bands)} = \text{100%} - \text{9%} - 100 * \frac{50}{2*100} = \text{66%}$

 ---